Frag File Utilities

 Parameters:

-chrom_sizes_file (str or Path) – Tab-delimited file with column for chrom names and column for chrom sizes.
+chrom_sizes_file (str or Path) – Tab-delimited file with contig name and size columns.

 Returns: